-This is a REALLY cool mod submitted to me by a reader and all-around cool guy Richard Edwards (aka BigRich).
+This is a REALLY cool mod submitted to me by a reader and all-around cool guy Richard Edwards (aka BigRich) and can be done on any B7 A4, S4, or RS4 including DTM bumpers and S-line & S4 bumpers.
 He did this on his car and was nice enough to write-up the process and share it with us.
 This should work on any B7 including the non-s-line version, but is pictured above in the S-line/S4 bumper.
+This DIY is moderately difficult and requires some patience, but the end result is worth it.
+If cutting up a perfectly good grille is not something you wish to do, you can always buy a RS4 grille that simply bolts on and achieves a similar look.

 First, you need to buy an RS6 Grille.
 They’re not cheap, especially here in the US, but not too much more than an RS4 grille either.
 The best prices for these seem to be eBay, and you can view the most recent listings below: